dtolnay/request-for-implementation/README.md

 ### Relationship to Not-Yet-Awesome Rust

-The [not-yet-awesome] list is similarly a catalog of project ideas, but appears to be geared toward relatively broad problem spaces that are not well addressed by the Rust library ecosystem.
+The [not-yet-awesome] list is similarly a catalog of project ideas, but the scope is much broader than the one here.
 Some examples from their list:

 - A stream processing pipeline with back pressure for asynchronous processing;
 - A deep learning toolkit with GPU support;